-- BEST FOR SERIOUS ICE: Hopkins SubZero Ice Hammer Scraper
+- BEST FOR GLOVE COMPARTMENT: Hopkins Subzero Ice Crusher Ice Scraper

-- BEST FOR SNOW: MATCC Snow Brush Ice Scraper
+- BEST FOR TRUCKS AND SUVS: BIRDROCK HOME Snow MOOver 55″ Snow Brush Ice Scraper

 When you pick up an ice scraper, it should feel solid and substantial in your hand.
-Those thin plastic scrapers given by banks and hardware stores during the holidays might help remove a light coating of frost from a windshield, but they won’t make a dent in heavy ice buildup.
-The best ice scrapers feature blades made of hefty acrylic or molded plastic (up to 3/8 inches thick).
+Those thin plastic scrapers given out by banks and hardware stores during the holidays might help remove a light coating of frost from a windshield, but they won’t make a dent in heavy ice buildup.
+For more serious ice, look for blades made of hefty acrylic or molded plastic (up to ⅜-inch thick).

 Most scrapers come with a dual-use blade that’s smooth on one side for removing frost and light ice accumulation and toothed on the other side (just flip it over) for serious scraping to cut through thick ice.
 If you live in an area that regularly receives ice storms, you’ll want to choose a scraper with large, pronounced teeth to effectively banish heavy ice buildup.

-If your region sees heavy snow accumulations, opt for an ice scraper with an attached brush to sweep off snow before scraping the windshield.
-Good snow brushes have firm bristles (soft bristles bend easily, leaving snow behind) or a thick foam wedge for efficient snow removal.
+- Brushes on ice scrapers sweep off the snow before scraping the windshield.
+The best snow brush for car options have firm bristles (soft bristles bend easily, leaving snow behind) or a thick foam wedge for efficient snow removal.

-If you’d rather not mess up good gloves while tending to your vehicle, consider an ice scraper with an attached mitt.
-With these models, the scraper handle is encased in a lined, waterproof mitten, so you can scrape heartily without freezing your fingers or scraping your knuckles on jagged ice.
+- Mitts can help protect your hands while you scrape ice.
+On some models, the scraper handle comes encased in a lined, waterproof mitten, so you can scrape heartily without freezing your fingers or scraping your knuckles on jagged ice.